 If your employees are happier, it connects naturally with better retention.
 It’ll be harder for them to leave, especially if the new company they might join doesn’t give them that extra day on the weekend.

-If your company positions as a 32-hour workweek or 4 days workweek company, it’d be able to attract great talent from other places where that’s not possible.
-This, combined with increasing the retention once they joined you, puts your company in an exceptional place to have and keep great people.
+If your company positions as a 32-hour or four-day workweek company, it could attract great talent from other places where that’s not possible.
+This, combined with increasing the retention once they join you, puts your company in an exceptional place to have and keep great people.

 Cons of a 32-hour workweek